jonxly/F5-Tower-iApps/BIG-IP/01-README.md

 `register` collects the response and stores it in `iapps_list`

 ###Fix the playbook
+#[dec17] update: modifying the playbook directly seems to throw an error, instead fork git repo, modify playbook and run update proj whenever changes need to be pushed to tower
 To fix the playbook you will need a console login to the Ansible Tower host.
 1. Navigate to '/var/lib/awx/projects/'
 2. Find your project (based on its directory name).
 Ansible will pre-pend a number to the project name.
 For example, `_22_myproject`.
 Note also that it is all lowercase.